 A candidate needs to get at least half of the electoral votes to become president.
 In case no candidate passes the 270-elector threshold , the US Congress chooses the next US president and vice president.
 More specifically, the House of Representatives chooses the president and the Senate chooses the vice president.
 The eligible candidates the House can vote for are the top 3 candidates who won the highest number of electoral votes.
 There is also the requirement that a candidate needs to win at least one state to be considered in the Congress vote.
 As for the vice presidential vote, the options in front of the Senate are limited to the top 2 vice presidential candidates.

 If it comes to that, Congress will continue to vote until a candidate receives a majority of the votes.
 It’s important to note that the 435 representatives don’t vote separately.
 Instead, all representatives of each state get a single vote.
 So, California’s 53 representatives will have the same impact on the result of the vote as, say, Alaska’s single representative.
 To become president, a candidate needs at least 26 of the 50 available House votes.

 Alright, enough small talk.
 Let’s go to the actual predictions for the 2016 election.

 The math behind our predictions

 Predicting the election outcome means calculating the probability of each candidate winning the presidency.
 You can think of a candidate’s win as an event.
 If you haven’t already, check my introductory post on Bayes’ theorem where I explain the concepts of events and probabilities of events.
-In the current context, the events of winning the presidency can be represented with the following notation:
+In the current context, we represent the events of winning the presidency with the following notation: